zentyal/zentyal/docs/en/user/controlcenter.rst

    Subscribing eBox to the Control Center

-After entering the data, the subscription will take a minute.
+After entering the data, the subscription will take about a minute.
 Be sure after subscribing, save changes.
-This will enable a VPN connection to the Control Center, this will enable **vpn** module.
+This process sets a VPN connection to the Control Center, therefore it enables **vpn** module. [#]_

+.. [#] For more information about VPN module, go to :ref:`vpn-ref`
+       section.

 .. figure:: images/controlcenter/02-after-subscribe.png
    :scale: 70